hbc/HBC_master/training/index.md

 | Advanced plotting (including volcano plots and heatmaps) | 10/17/2017 | 1-4pm | HSPH, Building FXB, Room G11 | Beginner R or Intro R workshop |
 | Functional analysis of gene lists | 11/13/2017 | 1-4pm | TMEC, Room 328 | Beginner R or Intro R workshop |
 | Reproducible research using R (Rmarkdown: report generation) | 12/11/2017 | 1-4pm | HSPH, Buliding FXB, Room G13 | Beginner R or Intro R workshop |

+**Introduction to R and visualizations with ggplot2 (September 19th, 2017):**

+In this brief introduction to the R programming environment, we will cover the basics of R and RStudio.
+R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
+RStudio is a tool that provides a user-friendly environment for working with R. We will explore R syntax and data structures, functions and packages, and the basics of data wrangling.
+We will end with performing visualizations with the **ggplot2** R package for the generation of publication-worthy figures.

+**Advanced plotting (October 17th, 2017):**

+For this workshop, we will be using R to perform a variety of advanced plotting methods.
+Using several R packages (ggplot2, ggrepel, pheatmap, etc.), we will learn how to change from a wide data format to a long data format for plotting purposes, how to label and/or repel individual data points on a scatter plot, and how to create heatmaps and volcano plots.

+**Functional analysis of gene lists (November 13th, 2017):**

+Functional analysis methods help us to gain insight about the biology underlying a list of genes.
+These genes could be output from a differential expression analysis, a GWAS analysis, proteomics analysis, etc. Regardless of the source of the gene list, functional analysis can explore whether particular pathways or processes are enriched among a list of genes.
+In this 3-hour workshop, we will use over-representation analysis (ORA) and functional class scoring methods to identify potential pathways that are associated with our list of genes.
+We will be using the **clusterProfiler** R package to determine whether there is enrichment of any gene ontology (GO) processes in a list of genes and generate plots from the results.
+We will also give a brief introduction to using clusterProfiler to perform functional class scoring with gene set enrichment analysis (GSEA) followed by the **Pathview** R package for visualization.

+**Reproducible research using R (December 11th, 2017):**

+Reproducible research is as important for computational analysis as it is at the bench.
+Integrating your R data analyses into a report format allows for easy retrieval of the packages/versions and code used to generate your results and figures.
+It allows for efficient communication of your results with your collaborators.
+The **knitr** R package allows for the easy generation of professional reports for any R analysis, while allowing for customization and easy revision.
+In this 3-hour workshop, we will cover the simple RMarkdown syntax and explore options for customizing your reports.

+***

 #### For HSCI, HNDC and on-quad HMS researchers